burf2000/burf_robot/README.md

 desktop.launch to be ran on the PC (runs rviz)

-issues
+##issues

-Collision does not seem to be working too well.
+-Collision does not seem to be working too well.

-I may have the +- speed wrong on the brickpi script
+-I may have the +- speed wrong on the brickpi script